-Agency Customer Group Customer Potential annual customers Clients / Beneficiaries: Low-income, Aged, and Disabled Virginians with a MH/MR diagnosis 60,249 0
+Agency Customer Group Customer Customers served annually Potential annual customers Medicaid (adults) and FAMIS Plus (children) Clients / Beneficiaries: Low-income, Aged, and Disabled Virginians with a MH/MR diagnosis 78,222 0

-Anticipated Changes To Agency Customer Base In fiscal year 2007, the Virginia Medicaid program covered fee-for-service inpatient treatment services for 334 residents in private mental health facilities and fee-for-service outpatient mental health services for 59,915 individuals.
-This represents a seven percent growth over the number of individuals served in fiscal year 2006.
+In fiscal year 2009, the Virginia Medicaid program covered fee-for-service inpatient treatment services for 364 residents in private mental health facilities and fee-for-service outpatient mental health services for 77,858 individuals.
+This represents a fifteen percent growth over the number of individuals served in fiscal year 2008.
 This growth is due to several factors including overall growth in enrollment in the Virginia Medicaid program and a trend towards community-based, rather than institutional treatment settings.
 These factors are likely to lead to continued growth in the number of individuals receiving Medicaid-covered mental health services.